-Enable Logging to Check this box to send the router logs to a SysLog Server: SysLog Server.
+Enable Logging Check this box to send the router logs to a to SysLog SysLog Server.
+Server:

-SysLog Server IP The address of the SysLog server that will be Address: used to send the logs.
+SysLog Server The address of the SysLog server that will be IP Address: used to send the logs.
 You may also select your computer from the drop-down menu (only if receiving an IP address from the router via DHCP).